 In order to help rural communities get the most out of this program, the plan has a structured path for identifying the areas for which communities should request support.
 One of the objectives identified is to perform a review of the technology environment to identify the objectives that would be appropriate and most beneficial for the rural community to pursue.
-This review will help produce a plan for the organization and what needs should be highlighted when applying to be a subrecipient of the identified objectives.
+This review will be performed by a third party and will help produce a plan for the organization and what needs should be highlighted when applying to be a subrecipient of identified objectives.
+This will provide the rural organization with a plan for submitting to all of the remaining grant submission cycles.